 Emotions are understood to serve three critical functions in our day-to-day life.
 First, they provide us information about our environment and our relationship to that environment.
 Second, they guide our internal motivation to seek out achievement and avoid failure.
 Third, they inform us if we were successful or not in reaching our goals.
 Because of their profound impact on our lived experience, it is considered to be adaptive to listen to, and understand, our emotions (Miceli, 2018).

-Emotions can also act as a portal, connecting the present day emotional trigger to our fundamental memories of that emotion.
-If someone caring gave us emotional support in our formative years, this portal may ground our present-day emotions in feelings of confidence, security and trust (Wheeler, 2022).
+Emotions can also act as a portal through time, connecting a present day emotional trigger to our fundamental memories of that emotion.
+If a care giver gave us emotional support in our formative years, this portal may ground our present-day emotions in feelings of confidence, security and trust (Wheeler, 2022).

-For those without such support, the portal may connect us to harsh, painful experiences.
+For those without such past support, the portal may connect us to harsh, difficult experiences.
 It may remind us of harmful ideas and false beliefs about ourselves that originated within those painful events.
 Times when those we needed to trust were not trustworthy, and we felt anxious and hopeless (Wheeler, 2022).
-Without someone to model emotional regulation and provide selective reinforcement, we must take on the role of both teacher and learner as adults (Thompson, 1991).
+Without someone to model emotional regulation and provide selective reinforcement, we must take on the role of both teacher and learner (Thompson, 1991).

 Emotional regulation is the ability to control how our emotions fluctuate over time and how those emotions are expressed.
 This ability is heavily influenced by the context of our environment, our culture and our personality traits (Potter, 2020).
 Those successful at self-regulation are able to control both how they experience their emotions as well as the physical manifestations of emotion, even at the height of a trigger (Wheeler, 2022).